green-fox-academy/hackathon-2020-10/README.md

 a 400 Bad Request, you will also receive some additional information about the nature of the problem.

+### Stopping the LEDs

+Since the timer effects are basically running indefinitely you might want to stop them at some point.
+You can do that by sending a POST request to http://backend.bassboost.hu/hackathon/stop/{key}.
+This will kill the running process, so you need to wait a maximum 30seconds until it restarts automatically.

 ### Music synchronization

 You can also synchronize the LEDs to the music you are listening on Spotify and make music reactive effects.